Children’s Bureau COVID-19 Resources

 - Requirements for Participating in the Title IV-E Kinship Navigator Program

 - Title IV-E Prevention Services Clearinghouse: Handbook of Standards and Procedures

-Kinnect has worked to identify a diverse group of stakeholders throughout the state to participate in the development of Ohio’s Kinship and Adoption Navigator Program.
-This Stakeholder Workgroup will meet once a month throughout the development process to discuss research findings and collaboratively design OhioKAN:
+Kinnect worked to identify a diverse group of stakeholders throughout the state to participate in the development of Ohio’s Kinship and Adoption Navigator Program.
+This Stakeholder Workgroup met once a month throughout the development process to discuss research findings and collaboratively design OhioKAN:

-All meetings will be centrally located in Downtown Columbus at the Family and Youth Law Center at Capital University Law School.
+All meetings were centrally located in Downtown Columbus at the Family and Youth Law Center at Capital University Law School.